Kyle Magnuson

 Government Shutdown: Review

-After the uproar of the 2013 government shutdown which laster 16 days, the National Park Service developed a contingency plan that allowed many national park service …
+After the uproar of the 2013 government shutdown which laster 16 days, the National Park Service developed a contingency plan that allowed many national park service sites …

 Route of Magellan.
 First around the World by Kyle Magnuson